 People who are obese are at high risk of developing life-threatening complications during and after surgery.
 Here are three complications that are linked to obesity:

 Your wound needs a healthy supply of blood and oxygen to help it heal after surgery.
-Excess fat can put too much pressure or tension on your blood and oxygen from reaching it which increases the time it takes for you to heal.
+Excess fat can lead to increased pressure or tension on your incision which can make it hard for the wound to get the proper amount of blood it needs to heal.
+Because of this, it may take more time than usual for your wound to heal.

-Excess fatty tissue also can increase the amount of time you spend on the operating table, which to an increased risk of infection.
-And if you develop , you may need to take antibiotics, have another surgery, or spend more time in the hospital.
+Excess fatty tissue can also increase the amount of time you spend on the operating table which research shows is linked to an increased risk of infection.
+Preventing infection is important because a post-operative infection may require antibiotics, an additional surgery, and/or an extended stay in the hospital.

-Excess fatty tissue can make it more difficult for your doctors to deliver or the medication that is used to put you to sleep during surgery.
+Excess fatty tissue can make it more difficult for your doctors to deliver the medication that is used to put you to sleep during surgery.
 Your doctors may have a harder time finding veins that can be used to give you anesthesia and other emergency medications.
-They also may have difficulty inserting the breathing tube that during surgery.
-Obesity can also make it more challenging to figure out the right dose of anesthesia.
+They also may have difficulty inserting the breathing tube during surgery.
+Obese patients have higher oxygen demand due to increased total body tissue mass.
+This places the patient at an increased risk for decreased blood oxygen levels and increased blood carbon dioxide levels when ventilation is impaired.
+In addition, excess adipose tissue can reduce the chest's ability to rise and fall with ventilation which places the patient at risk for developing pneumonia.

 If you are obese, your heart needs to work harder to provide your body with the blood and oxygen it needs.
 During surgery, this added stress and the use of anesthesia places you at a higher risk of heart attack, angina (chest pain), stroke and high blood pressure.

-Obesity also puts you at a higher risk of developing a condition called deep inside a vein.
+Obesity also puts you at a higher risk of developing a condition called deep vein thrombosis (DVT).
 DVT can lead to a dangerous complication called pulmonary embolism (a blood clot in your lungs).

 In addition to a head-to-toe exam, you will learn about how you can lower your risk for problems.
 Together, you and your nurse practitioner will make a step-by-step plan to help you achieve your goal of losing weight.
 This will include referral to weight loss programs or other specialists who can help.